Meet Your New Hobby: Painting on Rocks!

 - Glue: If you're attaching stones to each other or some kind of media to the stones, you'll need some glue.
 Elmer's can work just fine.
 Hot glue guns can also do, but if you want your rock to last for a long time outside, you should ask about an outdoor-safe glue.

 What kind of paint is best?

 Bright acrylic paints work well.
 And when I say bright, I mean BRIGHT!
 Trust me, this makes the difference!
 Do you want to create a truly remarkable and dynamic stone?
 Or just a sort of "blah" one?
 I thought so!
 Martha Stewart offers acrylic paints in bright, dynamic hues.
 If you don't have bright paints, you can always add white to your regular colors to lighten and brighten them up.

 How should I start painting?

-You can always outline your picture with a fine-point marker, and then fill in with regular paint.
+You can always outline your picture with a fine-point marker and then fill it in with regular paint.
 If you really want to "cheat," you can use highlighter markers and tell people it's paint.
-Highlighters will work well on a very light colored stone.
+Highlighters will work well on a very light-colored stone.
 Shhh . . . you didn't hear it here)!
 Both markers and marker paints come in cool metallic colors, too!
 Using a silver marker on a dark stone creates an interesting look.
-Personally, I prefer light color stones with bright color paint.
+Personally, I prefer light-colored stones with bright color paint.

 What about a background?